LordDashMe/lorddashme.github.io/v2/README.md

 The version 2 of the LordDashMe Website.

-The documentation of Create React App above was retain for the sake of history to note we create the website from scratch.
+The documentation of Create React App above was retain for the sake of history to note that we create the website from scratch.

 ### Custom Documentation